Eurosceptics poised for German breakthrough, hurting Merkel

 If the AfD enters parliament, it might paradoxically help peripheral euro zone states by making a 'grand coalition' with the SPD - which wants faster EU integration and more stimulus for economic growth - almost inevitable.

-The SPD and Greens have voted for all of Merkel's euro zone emergency measures in parliament whereas some dissidents in her center-right coalition have opposed bailouts.
+The SPD and Greens have voted for all of Merkel's euro zone emergency measures in parliament whereas some dissidents in her centre-right coalition have opposed bailouts.

 However, a Bundestag platform would give the AfD access to state funding and help it spread Euroscepticism in an electorate exasperated by bailouts ahead of European Parliament elections next year in which protest parties tend to perform well.